vPeteWalker/leap_addon_bootcamp/index.rst

 Overview
 ++++++++

-Nutanix AOS 5.17 offer significant enhancements to Leap for on-premises failover operations, including support for execution of guest scripts and synchronous replication with AHV.
+New in 5.17, Nutanix AOS offers significant enhancements to Leap for on-premises failover operations, including support for execution of guest scripts, and synchronous replication with AHV.

 In this lab you will:

-- Use a multi-tier application, Fiesta, deployed by Calm
+- Use a multi-tier application - Fiesta - deployed by Calm
 - Protect your VMs with a Protection Policy
 - Build a Recovery Plan for runbook automation
 - Create changes to the Fiesta application database